Broccoliux/dragonfly/journal.md

 i wonder why the hack the kicad symbols and the refrace schemtics symbols are no the same shpae, it tok t much tme to verify that pins are correct the the symbol is correct or not.

 <img width="1261" height="585" alt="image" src="https://github.com/user-attachments/assets/ff4358cb-102e-4bd8-99e2-84558c31e4c6" />

+went to the break for 2hrs,now i am back fully charged, not goona sleep until complete this phase.